 - Taking note of and complying with the instructions given by the manufacturer and supplier of the cranes is also mandatory.
 The service suggestions given by the manufacturer will help in maintaining the crane for the long term.

 - Proper training should be provided to the operators and personnel.
 The operators should be given formal training in their field.
-They should be given adequate information about the parts of the crane; it’s uses and risks associated with it.
+They should be given adequate information about the crane terminology and parts of the crane, ; it’s uses and risks associated with it.
 They should understand the functioning of the cranes and tell about the maintenance procedure of the cranes.
+They should also be taught about the common hand signals used while operating cranes.
 Training them with necessary skills of electricity handling, wiring and machinery practices is also important.
 A well equipped and trained staff will prevent crane failure and injuries or accidents related to it.